How to Become a UK Solicitor After LL.M in 2026-027 – Full SQE Guide for International Students

 People Also Ask

-Yes, Indian students can become solicitors in the UK after completing an LL.M. by qualifying the SQE (Solicitors Qualifying Examination), completing 2 years of Qualifying Work Experience (QWE), and meeting SRA requirements.
+Yes, International students can become solicitors in the UK after completing an LL.M. by qualifying the SQE (Solicitors Qualifying Examination), completing 2 years of Qualifying Work Experience (QWE), and meeting SRA requirements.
 An LL.M. is not mandatory but strongly recommended.

-2. Is SQE difficult for Indian law graduates?
+2. Is SQE difficult for International students?

 3. Do I need an LL.M. to qualify for SQE in the UK?